pietrik123/untitled-sdl-tank-game/README.md

 Download and install GIT:
 https://git-scm.com/download/win
 # Clone
-To clone repository, go open Windows Commandline and navigate to directory, in which you would like to work in:
+To clone repository, open Windows Command Line and navigate to directory, in which you would like to work:
 ```sh
 $ git clone https://github.com/pietrik123/untitled-sdl-tank-game.git
 ```